ParCoreLab/parcorelab.github.io/docs/index.md

     parallelism.
 BeyondMoore proposes an <b>autonomous execution model</b> where accelerators operate independently, facilitated by a task graph programming abstraction.
 To efficiently execute this task graph, BeyondMoore develops a software framework that performs static and dynamic optimizations, issues accelerator-initiated data transfers along with supporting tools such as compiler and profiler.
-Below you can find details of projects comprising BeyondMoore’s software ecosystem.
+Below you can find details of projects comprising <b>BeyondMoore’s software ecosystem </b>.